MonsterFlick/GitFool-Blogs/Inside the World of Hackers- Myth vs. Reality.md

   github: omthakur
 ---

-# Inside the World of Hackers: Myth vs. Reality
+# Inside the World of Hackers- Myth vs. Reality

 Hacking isn't about hoodies and green terminal screens.
 It's about curiosity, creativity, and code.